Globular Star Cluster Omega Centauri Space Wallpaper

-This colorful space wallpaper reveals a collection of 100,000 stars displayed in this small region inside the Omega Centauri globular cluster, a dense group of nearly 10 million stars.
+In this amazing space wallpaper, a colorful collection of 100,000 stars are displayed in this small region inside the Omega Centauri globular cluster, a dense group of nearly 10 million stars.
 Omega Centauri is one of the biggest star clusters in the Milky Way.

 Globular Star Cluster Omega Centauri Space Wallpaper